Lak2k1/Lak2k1/README.md

 # Hi there!
-I am also interested in the field of machine learning, and have experience with popular deep learning libraries such as TensorFlow and Keras.
+I am interested in machine learning, and have experience with popular deep learning libraries such as TensorFlow and Keras.

 ## Projects
 ### Computer Vision projects